adobe/pages/README.md

-# EXPERIMENTAL BRANCH

-**Note, this is an experimental branch by the helix team. please ignore**

 # pages.adobe.com landing pages

 The pages project includes all the client-sided code (js/css) and configuration to run pages.adobe.com on [helix](https://github.com/adobe/helix-home)